pnp/sp-dev-fx-webparts/samples/react-yammer-api/README.md

 ![Yammer app enabled](./assets/yammer-enabled-screen.png)

-- Copy the Yammer app client Id and expected redirect tokens.
+- Copy the Yammer app client Id and redirect uri.
 - Go to the SPFx webpart folder and find **src/webparts/reactYammerApi/yammer/ProdConfiguration.ts**.
 - Replace the config client id and redirect uri with the copied from the yammer registered app values.
 ```typescript